garretthurd2/Garrett-Hurds-Portfolio/README.md

 → [More details](pcb-design-coursework/)

 ### Power Electronics & Photovoltaics
-DC-DC and DC-AC power conversion, LTSpice-validated.
+DC-DC and DC-AC power conversion, LTspice-validated.
 → [More details](power-electronics-lab/)

 ### VGA Display Controller
-FPGA Refresher to
+640x480 @ 60 Hz in VHDL, simulation-verified on Artix-7
 → [More details](VGA-Display-Controller/)